dgroomes/jdk-playground/jextract/README.md

 has had a few years to mature so now is a good time to try it out.

-[Apache Lucene is using](https://github.com/apache/lucene/commit/3b9c728ab558255eb8329a017b9d235611d7b142) Java's exciting [Foreign Function & Memory API](https://openjdk.org/jeps/442) which was delivered as a preview in Java 19.
+[Apache Lucene is using](https://github.com/apache/lucene/commit/3b9c728ab558255eb8329a017b9d235611d7b142) Java's exciting [Foreign Function & Memory API](https://openjdk.org/jeps/442) which is a preview feature in Java 21.
 This is cool.
-I want to to use `jextract` to generate Java bindings for a native library and then use the Foreign Function API to call the library from Java code.
+I want to use `jextract` to generate Java bindings for a native library and then use the Foreign Function API to call the library from Java code.